metacpan/metacpan-cpan-extracted/distros/I/Ithumb-XS/README.md

 # Ithumb::XS

-Ithumb::XS is a very small (single function) and simple Perl-XS module for creation a thumbnails, using Imlib2 library.
+Ithumb::XS - is a fast, small (one function) and simple Perl-XS module for creation a thumbnails, using Imlib2 library.

 ## Installation